 Do you offer grooming?

-While we do not offer grooming services, we do offer nail trims for dogs, cats.
+While we do not offer grooming services, we do offer nail trims and anal gland expressions for established patients with up to date exams.

 Can I make payments?